 - Expertise.
 Soft tissue sarcoma is rare, and it can be difficult to diagnose and treat.
 Mayo Clinic doctors care for about 2,000 people with soft tissue sarcoma each year, including very rare types.
 This means your care team is prepared with the knowledge and resources to provide you with exactly the care you need.

 - A full range of treatment options to consider.
 Mayo Clinic doctors will work with you to review all of your treatment options and choose the treatment that best suits your needs and goals.
 The range of treatments offered to people with soft tissue sarcoma includes several types of surgery — including minimally invasive surgery and limb-sparing surgery — and the latest radiation therapy techniques — including intensity-modulated radiation therapy, brachytherapy and intraoperative radiation therapy.
 Chemotherapy and biological therapy also are available.

 - Comprehensive cancer center.
-The Mayo Clinic Cancer Center receives funding from the National Cancer Institute and is designated as a comprehensive cancer center — a recognition for an institution's scientific excellence in research and multidisciplinary resources that are focused on cancer prevention, diagnosis and treatment.
+Mayo Clinic Cancer Center meets strict standards for a National Cancer Institute comprehensive cancer center, which recognizes scientific excellence and a multidisciplinary approach to cancer prevention, diagnosis and treatment.

 - Moynihan TJ (expert opinion).
 Mayo Clinic, Rochester, Minn.
-July 31, 2011.
+May 17, 2015.